Genak64/Nc/README.md

 ## WinNcCopy:
 So far, it only reads the program in g-code (*.nc)  and renders it on a form.
 To view it, run WinNcCopy and in the dialog box select the desired file with the extension nc.
+Viewed programs are automatically scaled to fit the viewing window.